Kiev Arsenal January Uprising: Start of the Ukrainian-Soviet War

-Preceding revolutionary events
+Background for the revolt

+The Socialist Central Rada in Kyiv suffered from lack of popular support, as its policies were widely seen as unconsequential.
+Kyiv's working classes were generally hostile to the government, meanwhile many members of the intelligentsia were discouraged due to the Rada's rhetorics being ideologically similar to the Bolsheviks.
+Meanwhile the army was falling apart due to mass desertions, with the remaining staff being unreliable and susceptible to Bolshevik propaganda.
+In late December Mykola Shynkar, the Socialist commander of Kiev Military District, refused to provide quarters for the Republican Regiment commanded by Petro Bolbochan, blaming the unit of being "reactionary".

-The Kievan Bolsheviks decided not to waste any more time and were planning for a revolt to support the invading Soviet forces in the Soviet–Ukrainian War.
+Upon learning about Muravyov's advance on Kyiv, the city's Bolsheviks decided not to waste any more time and started planning a revolt in order to support the invading Soviet forces in cooperation with Left SRs.
 They decided to initiate it once the Soviet forces started to approach the city in order to draw away some of the Ukrainian military forces from the front lines and help the Red Army to advance.
 The Bolsheviks had used this tactic in other Ukrainian cities, such as Katerynoslav (current Dnipro), Odessa, Mykolaiv, and Yelizavetgrad (current Kropyvnytskyi).
 The Arsenal Factory was chosen to be the center of the riot.
-To prevent any riots on 18 January, a few platoons of the Free Cossacks confiscated a great amount of weaponry from the factory and arrested several Communist activists.
-The Kievan Bolsheviks' propaganda newspaper, Golos Sotsial-Demokrata, was shut down.
-Later it was decided to confiscate the coal ore to completely shut down the factory.